 - Two doses is all that is required, and after that the child is considered immune.

 - Blood testing for immunity (or titer levels) is not recommended by the CDC.

 - If adults are unsure of their vaccine status, they should get at least one dose of MMR.

 If you have been hesitant to vaccinate your children, take this as a wakeup call.
 Vaccine-preventable diseases such as measles are active outside of the U.S. and may be just a plane ride away.
 You can and should protect your children; immunize them.

-Joe Kurland, MPH, is a vaccine specialist and infection preventionist at Children’s Hospitals and Clinics of Minnesota.
+Joe Kurland, MPH, is a vaccine specialist and infection preventionist at Children’s Minnesota.